Skip to main content

 It opens an initial documentation PR, then keeps it current as PRs merge.

-Your Anthropic API key is encrypted and saved as an Actions secret in your own GitHub repository — it stays in your GitHub account, and you can revoke it any time.
+Your credential is encrypted and saved as an Actions secret in your own GitHub repository — it stays in your GitHub account, and you can revoke it any time.

 Connect your GitHub →Opens the techwriter.ai onboarding: pick a repo to watch, choose whole-repo build and/or PR-sync, add your key — and it provisions a brand-new docs site that's yours.